 About PoughkeepsieOriginally settled by the Dutch, Poughkeepsie became the state capital in 1777.
 Eleven years later the state ratified the U.S. Constitution.
 The city is built on the rocky terraces rising 250 feet above the Hudson River and the level plateau above.
 The Home of Franklin D. Roosevelt and the Vanderbilt Mansion national historic sites are nearby.

 Visitor Centers Dutchess County Tourism Promotion Agency 3 Neptune Rd.
 Poughkeepsie, NY 12601.
 Phone:(845)463-4000 or (800)445-3131

 ShoppingPoughkeepsie Galleria is just off US 9 at 2001 South Rd., about 7 miles north of I-84 exit 13.
-The largest mall in the Hudson Valley, it has anchors JCPenney, Macy's and Sears along with movie theaters, a food court and specialty retailers.
+The largest mall in the Hudson Valley, it has retailers like Macy's and Target along with movie theaters and a food court.

 Things to Do The Frances Lehman Loeb Art Center

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.